cairo-book/cairo-book/src/ch08-01-how-to-write-tests.md

 Error: test result: FAILED.
 1 passed; 1 failed; 0 ignored
 ```

-Listing 8-4: Test results when one test passes and one test fails
+<span class="caption">Listing 8-4: Test results when one test passes and one test fails</span>

 Instead of `ok`, the line `adder::lib::tests::another` shows `fail`.
 A new section appears between the individual results and the summary.
 It displays the detailed reason for each test failure.
 In this case, we get the details that `another` failed because it panicked with `[1725643816656041371866211894343434536761780588 ('Make this test fail'), ]` in the _src/lib.cairo_ file.